Augustusburg and Falkenlust Palaces, Brühl: Description

 The palace complex consists of the Augustusburg Palace and the smaller Falkenlust lodge roughly 1 mile to the southeast.
 The main block of Augustusburg Palace is a U-shaped building with three main storeys and two levels of attics.
 The three wings are made of brick with a roughcast plaster.
 Two orangeries adjoin the main building on the north and south sides.
 The magnificent main staircase was designed by Johann Balthasar Neumann and made of ornate marble, jasper and stucco.
-The main garden directly south of the Augustusberg Palace is a complex, embroidery-like parterre, with four fountains and a mirror pool, flanked by alleys lined with lime trees.
-A path runs diagonally south from this garden to the Felkenlust lodge.
+The main garden directly south of the Augustusburg Palace is a complex, embroidery-like parterre, with four fountains and a mirror pool, flanked by alleys lined with lime trees.
+A path runs diagonally south from this garden to the Falkenlust lodge.

 The Falkenlust lodge was built in the style of a country home, drawing inspiration from the Amalienburg hunting lodge in the park of Nymphenburg Palace.
 The main building has two floors, flanked by two single-story buildings that housed the prince-elector's falcons.
 On the ground floor is an oval salon.